baueraj/cognitive-brain-imaging-lab/README.md

 # Lab description and learning objectives (from syllabus)

 In this lab, you will work with brain activation data in ways that you only read or hear about.
-You will gain handson experience with cutting-edge methods of analyzing and visualizing brain data—the technical details of which you read about in textbooks—to perform such feats as predicting what a person is thinking about or feeling— headlines about which you see in the press, which trumpet sometimes triumph, sometimes peril, for society.
+You will gain hands-on experience with cutting-edge methods of analyzing and visualizing brain data—the technical details of which you read about in textbooks—to perform such feats as predicting what a person is thinking about or feeling— headlines about which you see in the press, which trumpet sometimes triumph, sometimes peril, for society.
 In